Fumapps/textGenGen/README.md

 * _generator-based contents check_: a (light) diff mechanism, which tries to detect if TextGen nodes have not really changed
 * _github actions_: contains GitHub actions workflows for integration or release builds
 * _GrammarCells_: support for generating mps-extensino grammarcells (without adding a dependency on it)
+* _single node TextGenGen_: support to generate TextGenGen only on a single concept node

 # TextGenGen